etiennebacher/etiennebacher/README.md

-I develop or maintain a few R packages related to various topics.
+I develop, contribute to, or maintain a few R packages related to various topics.

 ### Data manipulation

+-   [polars](https://rpolars.github.io/): port of [polars](https://pola.rs/) in R.

 -   [tidypolars](https://tidypolars.etiennebacher.com/): get the power of `polars` with the syntax of the `tidyverse`.